Gretna, Dumfries and Galloway: History

-17th century

-Prior to the Acts of Union 1707 of the Parliaments of England and Scotland, Gretna was a customs post for collecting taxes on cattle crossing the border between the two kingdoms.
-The Gretna customs post was established in 1612.
-A Drove road was constructed between Gretna and Annan in 1619, possibly to facilitate the transportation of cattle from Wigtownshire, Kirkcudbrightshire and Dumfriesshire to markets in England.

-18th century

-Gretna's principal claim to fame arose in 1753 when an Act of Parliament, Lord Hardwicke's Marriage Act, was passed in England, which provided, among other things, that if both parties to a marriage were not at least 21 years old, consent to the marriage had to be given by the parents.
-This Act did not apply in Scotland, which allowed boys to marry at 14 and girls at 12, with or without parental consent.
-In addition, the Act required procedures that gave notice of an impending marriage to the community.
-As a result, many elopers fled England, and the first Scottish village they reached was often Gretna.
-The act was repealed in 1849.

 World War I

 HM Factory, Gretna, codenamed Moorside, was a cordite munitions factory built between Gretna Green and the Solway Firth to supply ammunition to British forces during World War I. This developed into the town of Gretna.

 Transport

 Rail

-In the 1840s, there were three main railway companies building lines around Gretna and this resulted in three railway stations named "Gretna".
-The first station called "Gretna" was opened by the Glasgow, Dumfries and Carlisle Railway on 23 August 1843, this station was renamed Gretna Green railway station in April 1852.
-It closed on 6 December 1965, but a new station was opened by British Rail nearby on 20 September 1993, the station is served by Glasgow South Western Line.
-This station had a new platform added in 2009,to coincide with the redoubling of this section of track.
+In the 1840s, there were three main railway companies building lines around Gretna, and this resulted in three railway stations named "Gretna".
+The first station called "Gretna" was opened by the Glasgow, Dumfries and Carlisle Railway on 23 August 1843.
+The station was renamed Gretna Green railway station in April 1852.
+It closed on 6 December 1965, but a new station was opened by British Rail nearby on 20 September 1993.
+The station is served by Glasgow South Western Line.
+This station had a new platform added in 2009, to coincide with the redoubling of this section of track.
 The other two stations were located a short distance to the east of Gretna, over the border in England.
 Gretna (Caledonian) railway station was opened on 9 September 1847 by the Caledonian Railway on its main line between Carlisle and Glasgow and Edinburgh.
 The station closed on 10 September 1951.
 The North British Railway built Gretna (Border Union) railway station next to the Caledonian station, at Gretna junction, on its short link to the Border Union Railway.
 The station opened on 1 November 1861 and closed during World War One on 9 August 1915.